SHIT FOR BRAINS

 For that they hate are made most miserable.”

 I have to get Will introduced to his lover’s inner circle.
-That’s how he ends up composing verses to sing for Princesses Mary and Elizabeth.
+That is why he ends up composing verses to sing for Princesses Mary and Elizabeth.
 Each princess entertains King Henry VIII by sponsoring Will to perform his verses at court, ostensibly to the ladies but actually to the King Henry, who has a powerful crush on Will.
 Neither princess knows the other is employing Will to forward their cause to become the next monarch.
 Nor, do they realize that the success of these verses will only promote Will to the King’s favor .

 In #31, it all boils over and lust conquers fear: